 Conclusion

 Tweets have rapidly become the “preferred communication and information-sharing” tool of the early 21st century (Zimmer, 2015).
-This development ensures that Tweets will have enduring historical importance, embodied aforementioned release to the Library of Congress of its entire Tweet collection from March 2006 to April 2010 (as well as all future publicly available Tweets) (Allen, 2013; Twitter, Inc., 2010; Zimmer, 2015).
-This situation is no less true for political movements, which Tweets are used to organize protesters (Zimmer, 2015).
+This development ensures that Tweets will have enduring historical importance, embodied by Twitter’s aforementioned release to the Library of Congress of its entire Tweet collection from March 2006 to April 2010 (as well as all future publicly available Tweets) (Allen, 2013; Twitter, Inc., 2010; Zimmer, 2015).
+This situation is no less true for political movements, for which Tweets are used to organize protesters (Zimmer, 2015).
 The historical and cultural significance of political Tweets is reflected in the efforts of many individuals and institutions to capture, archive, and curate this social media data from events across the world.
 As Williams (2015) notes, “Twitter has become a necessary platform for dissent, discussion … [and] breaking news” giving a “voice to many of the issues that 20 years ago would’ve remained far away from mainstream radar” (para.
 2).
 As a result, harvesting and curating political social media data preserves this valuable information.